anupam-kumar-krishnan/Namaste-JavaScript/Ep.9 BLOCK SCOPE & Shadowing in JS 🔥.md

 ## _What is Shadowing in JavaScript?_
-- If we have same named variable outside & inside the block, then the variable inside the block shadows the variable outside the block
+- If we have same named variable outside & inside the block, then the variable inside the block __**shadows**_ the variable outside the block
-- Also, the value of variable inside the block replaces the value of outer variable because they both are pointing tothe same memory location
+- Also, the value of variable inside the block replaces the value of outer variable because they both are pointing to the same memory location

 <b>

 ```js